typeorm/typescript-example/README.md

 # Example how to use TypeORM with TypeScript

 1. clone repository
 2. run `npm i`
+3. edit `./src/index.ts` and change your database configuration (you can also change a database type, but don't forget to install specific database drivers)
-3. run `npm start`
+4. run `npm start`
-4. enjoy!
+5. enjoy!